tastypooh-sketch/novelos/README.md

 The editor maximizes screen real estate, allowing text to flow naturally across a cinematic dual-pane view, while the underlying intelligence actively cross-links every element of your manuscript.
 As you draft, Novelos analyzes chapters to dynamically update character profiles, visualize pacing heatmaps, and detect plot holes in real-time.
 It bridges the gap between immersive writing and structural engineering, offering a brainstorming partner that understands the interconnected DNA of your story.

+**Note on AI Costs: Novelos uses a "Bring Your Own Key" model.
+Most authors stay entirely within Google's generous Free Tier, meaning you can likely write and analyze your entire novel for $0.00.**

 Built with **React**, **Electron**, and **Google Gemini 2.5/3.0**.

 ---